 Freeway Dump

 Relevant previous investigation activities at the Dump are briefly summarized below.
-Previous investigations at the Dump were generally limited in scope and were conducted at the edges of the Dump, therefore prior to the recent investigation little was known of the conditions of waste material within the Dump itself.
+Previous investigations at the Dump were generally limited in scope and were conducted at the edges of the Dump.
+Therefore, prior to the recent investigation little was known of the conditions of waste material within the Dump.

 1987 Preliminary Assessment